sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 On endpoints where addition or removal of software components is tightly controlled, the addition or removal of SWID tags can be similarly controlled.
-On more open systems, where many users can manage the software inventory, SWID tags may be easier to add or remove.
-On such systems, it may be possible to add or remove SWID tags in a way that does not reflect the actual presence or absence of corresponding software components.
-Similarly, not all software products automatically install SWID tags, so products may be present on an endpoint without providing a corresponding SWID tag.
+On more open systems, where many users can manage the software inventory, SWID tags can be easier to add or remove.
+On such systems, it can be possible to add or remove SWID tags in a way that does not reflect the actual presence or absence of corresponding software components.
+Similarly, not all software products automatically install SWID tags, so products can be present on an endpoint without providing a corresponding SWID tag.
 As such, any collection of SWID tags cannot automatically be assumed to represent either a complete or fully accurate representation of the